Our mission as a school is to create opportunities and experiences that enable young people to achieve their full potential.

 Discipline and Rewards.
 All pupils are expected to co-operate fully with staff and observe behaviour guidelines.
 We employ a number of positive reward systems such as weekly “Superstar” awards for individuals and merit badges for Key Stage 2 pupils.
-Children are also rewarded with “golden time” or “super learning days” on a fortnightly basis when their behaviour has been good.
 To encourage teamwork pupils in the Junior Department are given house points for their work and house captains are appointed, along with prefects in Year 6.

 From time to time, some behaviour does fall below that which is expected and school has a structured series of sanctions for this.
 As parents you will be kept fully informed and your support would be appreciated.

 School Offices.
 Both the Infant Department and Junior Department offices are open from 8.45am to 4.00pm term time only.
 The office staff can cater for absence reporting and general enquiries.

 - Doors open at 8.50 am – direct access to class